Standards & instruments

 STANDARD 17.
 Community Engagement and Service

-The institution commits to conduct community engagements and service activities as part of its social responsibility and corporate citizenship.
+The institution commits to community engagements and service activities as part of its social responsibility and corporate citizenship.

 AREA 7.
 RESEARCH